Metropolitan Touring Celebrates 65 Years of Experience in the Tourism Industry!

 Metropolitan Touring is one of few Ecuadorian multinationals today.
 A source of great pride for the company is that it’s managed to achieve so much over the last decade, thanks in great part to the people at every level of the organisation who have believed in making a difference and leaving their mark.

 With travel growing in Ecuador, Grupo Futuro saw the potential of creating its own products on the mainland.
 With this in mind, it acquired a historic mansion on the edge of Quito’s Plaza San Francisco (located in the World Heritage-listed Old Town), which opened its doors as Casa Gangotena following a labour-of-love-restoration in October 2011.
 The hotel has gone on to win awards and garner praise from the world’s media and it’s guests, who love its ambience of intimate sophistication.

 Continuing its conservation-minded ethos, in the April 2012, the group inaugurated Mashpi Lodge: a stunning, contemporary and ground-breaking lodge located three hours northwest of Quito.
 The lodge is located within a breathtaking 1,300-hectare cloud forest reserve, brimming with birds and biodiversity.
-An integral part of the hotel project is enabling the preservation of this reserve while generating jobs and opportunities for the surrounding population, which in turn has made it an accolade of National Geographic’s Unique Lodges of the World.
+An integral part of the hotel project is enabling the preservation of this reserve while generating jobs and opportunities for the surrounding population.

 On 10th October 2015, the Santa Cruz II took up the baton from its legendary predecessor, the M/V Santa Cruz, and brought with it a chic new way to explore the wonders of the Galapagos Islands in style and comfort.